-A parcel of submerged land situate in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:
+A parcel of submerged land in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:

-BEGINNING at the most southerly corner of Lot 36, as said lot is shown and so designated on that certain map of Tract No. 5264 filed in Book 185, Pages 27 through 34 of Miscellaneous Maps, Official Records of said County; thence along the southwesterly prolongation of the southeasterly line of said lot 40.00 feet to the pierhead line as said pierhead line as shown on said map of Tract 5264; thence northwesterly along said pierhead line 50.00 feet to the intersection with the southwesterly prolongation of the northwesterly line of said lot; thence northeasterly along said southwesterly prolongation 40.00 feet to the most westerly corner of said lot; thence southeasterly along the southwesterly line of said lot; thence southeasterly along the southwesterly line of said lot to the POINT OF BEGINNING.
+BEGINNING at the most southerly corner of Lot 48, as said lot is shown and so designated on that certain map of Tract No. 5264 filed in Book 185, Pages 27 through 34 of Miscellaneous Maps, Official Records of said County; thence along the southwesterly extension of the southeasterly line of said lot 40.00 feet to the pierhead line as shown on said Tract Map No. 5264; thence northwesterly and parallel with the southwesterly line of said lot 53.00 feet to the southwesterly extension of the northwesterly line of said lot; thence northeasterly along said extension to the most westerly corner of said lot; thence southeasterly along said southwesterly line of said lot to the POINT OF BEGINNING.